3D-HGS: 3D Half-Gaussian Splatting: Method

-Eq.~\ref{eq:8} gives a closed-form solution for calculating the integration of 3D Half-Gaussian.
-The right-hand side of Eq.~\ref{eq:8} consists of two factors: $(1+{\text{erf}(\frac{n_1 x + n_2 y}{\sqrt{2} n_3})})$ is a scaling factor related to the normal of the splitting plane, while $\hat{\mathbf{x}}-\mathbf{\hat{\mu}}$ is the same as in the original 3D Gaussian in Eq.~\ref{eq:5}.
+Eq.~\ref{eq:7} and Eq.~\ref{eq:8} give a closed-form solution to calculate the integral of a 3D Half-Gaussian.
+The right-hand side of Eq.~\ref{eq:7} consists of two factors: $I(x,y)$, which is a scaling factor related to the learned normal of the splitting plane, while $\hat{\mathbf{x}}-\mathbf{\hat{\mu}}$ remains the same as in the original 3D Gaussian in Eq.~\ref{eq:5}.
+For a detailed derivation please refer to the supplementary material.